Budget. Build Credit. Invest. Buy Your Home.

 Phase 3 — Invest While You Wait (Years 1–5+)

-- Open a retirement or brokerage account: (Affiliate Link Placeholder #4)
+- Open a retirement or brokerage account of your choice.

 - Roth IRA strategy: Contributions can be withdrawn tax‑ and penalty‑free anytime; earnings up to $10,000 may be used toward a first‑time home purchase after 5 years (confirm rules before withdrawal).